Frequently Asked Questions

 • Healthy individuals at any age.

-• People experiencing hearing loss or loss of smell (anosmia) at any age.
+• People experiencing hearing or balance (vestibular) loss, or loss of smell (anosmia) at any age.

 • Those who are Asian, Black, Hispanic/Latino, Native American and/or Pacific Islander, including both healthy donors and those with dementia at any age.